Government relations & advocacy

 The Code explains the standards of behaviour that Bombardier expects from all members of the global Bombardier community, including the Board of Directors, management and employees at every level, in every country and from every Bombardier legal entity (including joint ventures where Bombardier has majority/controlling interest).
 It identifies guiding principles that help make decisions consistent with Bombardier’s values and reputation.

-Anti-Corruption Policy and Gift and Entertainment Directive
+Anti-Corruption Policy and Gift & Entertainment Directive

 Bombardier does not take part in nor tolerate any kind of corruption, whether passive or active, public or private.
-Bombardier’s Anti-Corruption Policy and Directive for Gifts and Entertainment state the core anti-corruption principles and standards regulating Bombardier in all its activities and dealings with third-parties.
+Bombardier’s Anti-Corruption Policy and Directive for Gifts & Entertainment state the core anti-corruption principles and standards regulating Bombardier in all its activities and dealings with third-parties.

 The Anti-Corruption Policy and its supporting directive provide strict restrictions when dealing with public officials and prohibit all situations of conflict of interest or any illegal or improper payments, including facilitation payments.

-In line with our internal policies, no political contribution to any political party, organization or event, or to any candidate for political office may be made by Bombardier and/or any employee on behalf of Bombardier unless proper prior approvals have been obtained.
+In line with our internal policies, no political contribution to any political party, organization, event or to any candidate for political office may be made by Bombardier and/or any employee on behalf of Bombardier unless proper prior approvals have been obtained.
 Certain of our employees who are United States citizens or lawful permanent residents engage in the political sphere through affiliated U.S. employee Political Action Committees (PAC).
 PACs are registered under the Federal Election Commission and comply with applicable legislation.
 PACs are solely funded through eligible contributors and enable them to support candidate or political parties.

 Bombardier actively engages in the public debate and participates in public policy advocacy by communicating in a legal and appropriate manner with policymakers and regulators on issues that impact its businesses.